 Do ratings tell you which seat is safest?
 Not on their own.
 They can point you toward a strong option, but the better seat is always the one that fits your child, fits your car, and gets used correctly every time.

 Can I use a secondhand car seat?
 Yes, as long as you know its history.
-Check the manufacture date, look up recalls by model number, confirm all parts are there, and rule out any crash involvement.
+Check the manufacture date, look up recalls by model number, confirm all parts are present, and rule out any crash involvement.

 When should my child move to a booster seat?
 Not just because of age.
 Check the current seat’s height and weight limits first.
 If your child still fits safely in a harnessed seat, moving up too early is usually the wrong call.
-The state’s car seat requirements set a minimum, but the seat’s own limits often tell you more.